 If you’ve got an online assessment coming up and want to make sure you leave a good first impression, read on.
-We’ve got plenty of virtual job interview tips.
-From preparing your technology to communicating confidently.
+We’ve got plenty of virtual interview tips, from preparing your technology to communicating confidently.

 Here's a summary of the key areas to prepare for your video interview

-When you’re getting ready for a face to face job interview, you only need to prepare yourself.
-Researching the company, planning your answers as best you can and so on.
+When you’re getting ready for a face-to-face job interview, you only need to prepare yourself.
+Researching the company, reviewing the job description, planning your answers as best you can and so on.
 But there’s a little more to think about when it comes to virtual meetings.

 The last thing you want is for your internet to cut out halfway through.
 Or to realise half an hour beforehand that you don’t have the right technology to join the meeting.

-Don’t forget to check your internet connectivity and make sure your camera and microphone are working properly.
+Don’t forget to check you have a reliable internet connection and make sure your camera and microphone are working properly.

 Familiarise yourself with the technology your interviewer is using ahead of time.
-Is it a skype interview, a zoom call or a google hangout?
+What interview platform will they be using?
+Is it an MS Teams interview, a zoom call or a google hangout?
 Find out in advance so that you fully understand how to use it when the interview comes around.

-Tip 2: Find a quiet space with minimal distractions
+Tip 2: Find a quiet location with minimal distractions

 The interviewer is there to see and listen to you, so don’t give them any chances to be distracted by anything in the background!

 If you don't have access to a dedicated office space you can still adapt.